A credit score is more than just an indication of your ability to pay bills on time—it is also an important benchmark of financial health.

-What you may not have known is that your small business has a business credit score.
-Just like your ability to pay your credit card bills and mortgage payments on time factors into your credit score, your ability to handle your business’s debt and accounts payable, among other factors, all go into your business credit score.
+Just like your ability to pay your credit card bills and mortgage payments on time factors into your personal credit score, your ability to handle your business’s debt and accounts payable, among other factors, all go into your business credit score.

-Your business credit score can impact your company and future opportunities in a major way, so we’re outlining everything you need to know about your business credit scores and how to use them.
+Your company’s credit score can impact your company and future opportunities in a major way, so we’re outlining everything you need to know about building business credit and maintaining a healthy credit score.

 What is a business credit score?